oroinc/documentation/bundles/index.rst

-:title: OroPlatform and OroCommerce Bundles Documentation
+:title: OroPlatform, OroCRM and OroCommerce Bundles Documentation

 .. meta::
-   :description: A list of OroCommerce and OroCRM bundles
+   :description: A list of OroPlatform, OroCRM and OroCommerce bundles

 .. _bundle-docs: